peterpeterparker/daviddalbusco.com/src/blog/stylo-another-kind-of-rich-text-editor.md

 ### But Why?

-Last year, while migrating our web editor for slides, [DeckDeckGo](https://deckdeckgo.com), to [DFINITY](https://dfinity.org)’s Internet Computer, we started playing around with some new code to support support documents as well.
+Last year, while migrating our web editor for slides, [DeckDeckGo](https://deckdeckgo.com), to [DFINITY](https://dfinity.org)’s Internet Computer, we started playing around with some new code to support documents as well.

 As a very first test, I wrote and published a blog post on our platform — [Converting SVG To Image (PNG, Webp, etc.) in JavaScript](https://zhx6p-eqaaa-aaaai-abbrq-cai.raw.ic0.app/d/converting-svg-to-image-in-javascript).